Explore expert tips on how to find affordable home insurance in Oklahoma City, Oklahoma.

 Why you can trust The Zebra

 One of the most important aspects of homeownership is home insurance.
 Along with your personal property, homeowners insurance covers your dwelling against many perils, including wind damage, fire, and vandalism.
 With the relative frequency of such perils — and the high cost of rebuilding or repairing damages to a home — obtaining homeowners insurance is a smart investment.
+The average homeowners policy costs $382 per month in Oklahoma City, Oklahoma.
+This is more than triple the average American's monthly home insurance payment.

 The price of a home insurance policy factors in variables such as the cost of building materials, the value of your personal belongings, and the overall value of the primary dwelling.
 The location of your home also contributes to the price of your homeowners insurance policy.
 In areas prone to perils like windstorms, hail, fire, or even theft, home insurance rates may be higher to account for the extra risk.
 Find out more information about what your homeowners insurance policy covers.